LogtalkDotOrg/logtalk3/manuals/sources/userman/features.rst

    types.
 That is, we can have both prototype and class hierarchies in the same application.
 Prototypes solve a problem of class-based systems where we sometimes have to define a class that will have only one instance in order to reuse a piece of code.
-Classes solves a dual problem in prototype based systems where it is not possible to encapsulate some code to be reused by other objects but not by the encapsulating object.
+Classes solve a dual problem in prototype based systems where it is not possible to encapsulate some code to be reused by other objects but not by the encapsulating object.
 Stand-alone objects, that is, objects that do